 By Jacob Silverman

 The The United States is renowned for having one of the most sophisticated judicial systems in the world.
 Every day thousands of people, including law enforcement officers, lawyers, judges, government officials, and even accused criminals, take part in this system, hoping to settle disputes and work for justice.
 What makes this system even more remarkable is that it can operate successfully in a large and diverse country like the United States.
 One of the keys to this success is a balanced and carefully ordered hierarchy: Several federal courts control federal law issues.
 Each state has its own set of courts that can adapt to the needs of its people.

 Of course, it’s all a bit more complicated than that, and no system works perfectly, but learning how the judicial system works can be useful in case you ever need to file a lawsuit, defend yourself in court, claim damages from the government or even pay a traffic ticket.
-In this article, we’ll talk about the different types of courts, how judges are appointed, and the basics of jury duty.
+In this article, we’ll talk about the different courts, how judges are appointed, and jury duty basics.
 Let’s start by looking at the essential elements of the U.S. judicial system.

 Judicial System Basics

 The U.S. legal system is inherited from English common law and depends on an adversarial system of justice.
 In an adversarial system, litigants present their cases before a neutral party.
 The arguments expressed by each litigant (usually represented by lawyers) are supposed to allow the judge or jury to determine the truth about the conflict.
 Besides presenting written or oral arguments, evidence and testimony are collected by litigants and their lawyers and presented to the court.

 Litigants usually pay their own attorney’s fees in addition to a $150 350 fee for filing a civil case in federal court.
 (Plaintiffs who can’t afford the fee can ask to proceed without paying.)
 For criminal cases, the government provides a court-appointed attorney for anyone who can’t afford one.